 While the crew all escaped unharmed, the sheep were left stranded on board.
 The fear and panic these animals would have experienced is unimaginable.

-After international outcry, welfare groups were finally allowed to return.
-A dedicated and painstaking rescue effort saw 254 survivors rescued from the wreckage.
+After international outcry, welfare groups were finally allowed to intervene.
+A dedicated and painstaking rescue effort saw 254 survivors rescued from the wreckage, but only 180 survived a week later.

 SAVE THE SHEEP: Please, take action now on their behalf, and urge the Romanian Prime Minister and Romanian Veterinary Authority to end live animal exports.